Scholarships & Financial Aid

 The University Scholarship Application is available to students with at least one semester completed at Texas A&M. Awards range in value from $500 to $1,500 and are available to undergraduate, graduate and professional students currently enrolled at Texas A&M. Some awards are limited to certain fields of study and to individuals who have attained a necessary academic classification, while others are unrestricted.
 Awards are made to outstanding students based on a combination of University academic achievement, campus/community involvement, campus leadership roles and, for some scholarships, financial need.
 In addition to scholarships offered through Scholarships & Financial Aid, many colleges and departments use the University Scholarship Application for award consideration.
 Students are encouraged to complete the University Scholarship Application beginning in October.
 The deadline for submitting applications is February 1, prior to the academic year for which the student will be awarded.

-For more information, please visit the Aggie One Stop Graduate Scholarships website.
+For more information, please visit the Aggie One Stop Graduate/Professional Student Scholarships website.

 Scholarship Recipients and Non-Resident Tuition Waivers

-The Non-Resident Tuition Waiver for Competitive Scholarship Recipients, authorized under Texas Education Code 54.213a, is an optional waiver that institutions can implement.
-An eligible non-resident student who holds a competitive scholarship of a specified minimum dollar amount for the academic year or Summer for which the student is enrolled may be eligible to pay the fees and charges required of Texas residents without regard to the length of time the student has resided in Texas.
-The student must have competed with other students, including Texas residents, for the scholarship, and the scholarship must be awarded by a Texas A&M college or departmental scholarship committee or university representative.
+The Competitive Scholarship waiver, authorized under Texas Education Code 54.213a, is an optional state waiver that institutions may offer.
+In this, an eligible non-resident student who holds competitive scholarships of a specified minimum dollar amount may be eligible to pay the fees and charges required of Texas residents without regard to the length of time the student has resided in Texas.
+The student must have applied for and competed with other students (including Texas residents) for the scholarships and the scholarships must be offered by a Texas A&M University college or department scholarship committee or authorized university representative.

-The Texas Education Code requires that all male students receiving a State waiver or exemption must provide one-time proof of Selective Service registration or a Selective Service Statement of Registration Status in order to be considered eligible.
-Documentation will be requested through the Financial Aid Portal in Howdy.
+The Texas Education Code requires that all male students (both registered and exempt) receiving state funding, waivers, or exemptions provide a one-time Selective Service Statement of Registration Status.
+Eligible students will be prompted to provide this documentation in the Financial Aid Portal at howdy.tamu.edu.

 More information is available at the Aggie One Stop Non-Resident Tuition Waiver for Competitive Scholarship Recipients website.